chriswilker/market-proportions/README.md

 ## Use
 Give the path to a portfolio yaml file as an argument.
 The market proportions of the assets in the portfolio will be displayed.
-In this case, the relative sizes of the US and non-US stock markets are displayed.
+In this case, the proportions of the world stock market taken up by the the US and non-US stock markets are displayed.

 ```console
 $ python3 proportions.py example-portfolios/world-stock-market.yml